mkobuolys/flutter-design-patterns/assets/markdown/chain-of-responsibility.md

 ### LogLevel

 A special kind of class - _enumeration_ - to define different log levels.
-Also, there is a _LogLevelExtensions_ defined where the operator **<=** is overridden to compare whether one log level is lower or equal to the other.
+Also, the **<=** operator is overridden to compare whether one log level is lower or equal to the other.

 ```
 enum LogLevel {